Generative AI

 Methodology Background

-We visualized the combination of 5 surveys and 10,000 respondents.
+We visualized the combination of 7 surveys and 35,000 respondents.

 This tracker visualizes data from the first nationally representative U.S. surveys of genAI usage at work and at home.
-Our data come from the Real-Time Population Survey (RPS), anational online labor market surveyof working-age adults aged 18-64 that has run since 2020.
+Our data come from the Real-Time Population Survey (RPS), a national online labor market survey of working-age adults aged 18-64 that has run since 2020.

 RPS is designed and weighted to be nationally representative and to complement existing government surveys, such as the Current Population Survey or the American Community Survey, by carefully replicating core sections of those surveys while still leaving room for novel questions.